Shoelace Tips for Everyone

 There are several ways of lacing through such tongue centering loops to minimize sideways movement:

-Over Under Lacing, note that the “Over” sections are more effective than the “Under” sections because the loop will end up between the sides of the shoe, limiting the sideways movement.
+- If using Over Under Lacing, note that the “Over” sections are more effective than the “Under” sections because the loop will end up between the sides of the shoe, limiting the sideways movement.

 - Use a lacing method that runs the laces through the loop at a steeper angle, such as Lattice Lacing or Zipper Lacing.

 - Rather than lacing the whole shoe differently, use Zipper Lacing only on those eyelets immediately above and below the tongue loop.

 - If you really want control via a lacing method, try using Loop Back Lacing just at the tongue centering loop.
 The tongue generally slips outwards (towards the “little toe” side) so run the lace end that is on the “big toe” side of the shoe through the tongue centering loop and back again while the other side only loops through the shoelace and back again.
 Don't run both ends through the tongue centering loop, otherwise the loop would be scrunched up.

 - Finally, another possibility is to forget the lacing and to physically restrict how easily the shoelaces slide through the tongue centering loop.
 For example, stitch it closed into a tighter loop.
 Or swap the sports laces for fat laces (which has the added advantage of looking cool!)